Furnal-Equinox/virtual.furnalequinox.com/README.md

 # Deploy Instructions
-***Warning: You must have access to the Netlify team in order to deploy to virtual.furnalequinox.com***
+***⚠️Warning: You must have access to the Netlify team in order to deploy to virtual.furnalequinox.com⚠️***

+***⚠️Warning: I have turned off automatic deploys.
+Deploys must be done via the Netlify CLI.⚠️***

 Deployment can be handled either through Netlify's website or through the Netlify CLI.
 Triggering a deploy on the website is as simple as pressing a button.